Where is Duncan Ferguson now?

 An eventful career ended for Duncan Ferguson when he retired from the game in 2006 after a second spell at Everton.

-Ferguson was noted for his aggressive and highly competitive style of play, which resulted in nine career red cards and a three month jail sentence following an on field assault of Raith Rovers John McStay in 1994.
+He was noted for his aggressive and highly competitive style of play, which resulted in nine career red cards and a three-month jail sentence following an on-field assault of Raith Rovers John McStay in 1994.

-Staying on the backroom staff when Martinez was sacked, Ferguson was part of Ronald Koeman, Sam Allardyce and Marco Silva’s coaching setup before a stint as caretaker manager in December 2019.
+Staying on the backroom staff when the Spaniard was sacked, Ferguson was part of the coaching setup under Ronald Koeman, Sam Allardyce and Marco Silva before a stint as caretaker manager in December 2019.

 Back to Everton

 Duncan Ferguson: Premier League Statistics